esodan/vala-tips-tricks/chapter1.md

 All your classes's name should use `CamelCase` convention.
 Don't use underscope `_` , they are used to separate methods names.

+### Interfaces Names

+Use same conventions as instantiable classes, because they at the end are types and classes, but un-instantiable.

 ## Namespaces